The Diabolical Duo

 Throughout our childhood, me and Robert John were inseparable.
 Even at a young age, he possessed an engineering mindset of unequaled caliber.
 My devious visions only fueled his imaginative spirit and mechanical prowess.
 He was always up for the challenge.

-One can only imagine how many miles of fishing line we used throughout those years.
+One can only imagine how many miles of fishing line we used during those escapades.
 Dad had tons of it.
-I’m fairly certain there is probably a few miles of spent filament still up in the rafters of that old house — along with some rusty pulleys, eye hooks and forty rolls worth of dried out, duct tape.
+I’m fairly certain there is probably a few miles of yellowing filament still rotting away in the rafters.
+And just as likely, countless rusty pulleys nailed to beams, along with handful of eye hooks and forty rolls of dried out, duct tape.

 Years of devising ways of making lamps invisibly move, fall or eerily swing takes a lot of hardware, planning and construction.
 It required the dedication of a ninja, spider-like sleuth with unequaled synchronization and expert execution.
 It was not for the faint of heart or the run of the mill amateur.
 Again — we were artisans and relished the thought of creating the perfect illusion of a supernatural apparition appearing out of nowhere.
 Working many times in the dead of night, we were the Penn and Teller of Howell Street.

 “This really sucks.” muttered Robert John, as he stammered in through the tent flap.
 “I can’t get into their room or the crawl space because Nancy is sitting on the stairs.”

 Robert John began feverishly emptying the contents of his shirt pockets.
 Like a magician’s hat, he pulled out fishline, duct tape, three pulleys, three wood-screws and a screw driver; as well as the black six-inch spider with the eight-inch orange legs and beady eyes.
 He threw them down into a disgusted heap on top of the cot.
 “What now?”
 He could see the annoyance on my face.

 I started pacing across the floor of my Dad’s white canvassed, World War II officers’ tent.
 Like a general, every slow and steady stride coincided with flashes of ideals that could be used to formulate another strategy.
 I pressed my brain into hyperdrive seeking an ultimate redemption to this quagmire.